 With a Combined CAS number you can apply for one visa that will allow you to remain in the UK for the duration of both courses (e.g. a 4 week pre-sessional English course and a postgraduate MSc course).

 Students with a Combined CAS will not need to apply to apply for a new visa between finishing their pre-sessional course and starting their postgraduate or Study Abroad course.

 Getting a Combined CAS

-To get a Combined CAS, you need to apply for our 6 or 4 week Pre-sessional courses in Term 4, submit the required evidence and pay your academic course tuition fee deposit before a set deadline.
+To get a Combined CAS, you need to apply for our 4 week Pre-sessional courses in Term 4, submit the required evidence and pay your academic course tuition fee deposit before a set deadline.

 Please note: if we have already sent you a single CAS for the ELTC course, it is highly likely that you are not eligible for a Combined CAS.
 Please go ahead and use the single CAS as this will save time in applying for your Student Visa.

 If you have requested a Combined CAS that covers both your English Language and Academic course, the CAS request will be handled and processed by the University's main Admissions Service from mid-April onwards.